 - Increasing around the 14th day of the cycle to trigger the ovulation process (ovulation will occur about 24 to 36 hours after an LH surge).

-- Stimulating corpus luteum after you ovulate to aid in progesterone production and support fetal development during the early days of pregnancy.
+- Stimulating corpus luteum after you ovulate to aid in progesterone production and support foetal development during the early days of pregnancy.

 Therefore, if you’re trying to conceive, it’s essential to monitor your LH levels regularly to predict the ovulation day and determine your fertile window so you can plan for sex accordingly.